sonic-pi-net/sonic-pi/etc/doc/cheatsheets/synths.md

     - default: 0.2
     - constraints: must be zero or greater
     - May be changed whilst playing
-    - Has slide parameters for shaping changes
+    - Has slide options for shaping changes
   * clamp_time:
     - doc: Time taken for the amplitude adjustments to kick in fully (in seconds).
 This is usually pretty small (not much more than 10 milliseconds).
 Also known as the time of the attack phase.
 Only valid if the compressor is enabled by turning on the compress: opt.
     - default: 0.01
     - constraints: must be zero or greater
     - May be changed whilst playing
-    - Has slide parameters for shaping changes
+    - Has slide options for shaping changes
   * slope_above:
     - doc: Slope of the amplitude curve above the threshold.
 A value of 1 means that the output of signals with amplitude above the threshold will be unaffected.
 Greater values will magnify and smaller values will attenuate the signal.
 Only valid if the compressor is enabled by turning on the compress: opt.
     - default: 0.5
     - constraints: none
     - May be changed whilst playing
-    - Has slide parameters for shaping changes
+    - Has slide options for shaping changes
   * slope_below:
     - doc: Slope of the amplitude curve below the threshold.
 A value of 1 means that the output of signals with amplitude below the threshold will be unaffected.
 Greater values will magnify and smaller values will attenuate the signal.
 Only valid if the compressor is enabled by turning on the compress: opt.
     - default: 1
     - constraints: none
     - May be changed whilst playing
-    - Has slide parameters for shaping changes
+    - Has slide options for shaping changes
   * relax_time:
     - doc: Time taken for the amplitude adjustments to be released.
 Usually a little longer than clamp_time.
 If both times are too short, you can get some (possibly unwanted) artefacts.
 Also known as the time of the release phase.
 Only valid if the compressor is enabled by turning on the compress: opt.
     - default: 0.01
     - constraints: must be zero or greater
     - May be changed whilst playing
-    - Has slide parameters for shaping changes
+    - Has slide options for shaping changes

 ## Stereo Sample Player